An Italian contractor, Marco Zoccoli, has threatened to drag his country into a dispute with a Nigerian businessman, Sani Dangote.

-“If things continue like this, I may have to involve my country,” Mr Dangote said.
+“If things continue like this, I may have to involve my country,” Mr Zoccoli said.

 When PREMIUM contacted a human resource official at the company simply identified as Liyatu, she denied knowledge of the matter.

-Another staff of NPS Limited later called PREMIUM TIMES and accused Mr Zoccoli of distorting the facts.
+Another staff of MPS Limited later called PREMIUM TIMES and accused Mr Zoccoli of distorting the facts.

 “I just want you to know that those people are telling lies.
 That case was taken to court and struck out,” the caller who refused to identify himself said in a telephone interview with PREMIUM TIMES.